Accounting, Organizations and Society

 Accounting, Organizations and Society is a peer-reviewed academic journal published by Elsevier.
-Its editors-in-chief are Marcia Annisette (Schulich School of Business), Mark E. Peecher (University of Illinois at Urbana–Champaign), and Keith Robson (HEC Paris).
+Its editors-in-chief are Marcia Annisette (Schulich School of Business), Martin Messner (University of Innsbruck), and Hun-Tong Tan (Nanyang Technological University).
 The journal focuses on the relationships between accounting and both human behaviour and organizations' structures, processes, social, and political environments: that is, relationships among accounting, organizations, and society.

 History

 The journal was established in 1975 at Pergamon Press by the late Anthony Hopwood, who subsequently took an active role as editor through promoting conferences and releasing editorial statements that helped to identify emerging areas of accounting research.
 Hopwood and colleagues defined the programmatic aims of the journal in its early years.
 Following Hopwood's retirement at the end of 2009, Christopher Chapman was appointed editor-in-chief, serving from the beginning of 2010 until 2015, when Keith Robson took on the role.
 Robson served as sole editor-in-chief until the appointment of Peecher and Annisette as co-editors-in-chief in September 2018.